Lowell Elementary School

 In Math, we use the EnVision curriculum.
 The scope and sequence and alignment across grade levels ensures that all students learn the important skills and concepts they need to understand for each grade, and also helps engage students in mathematical thinking every day.

 The way brains use logic to understand numerical representations of our world is a language – a different way of thinking than the language of words or pictures or music.
 When students use their brains in new and different ways it’s not only fun and exciting, it also helps prepare them to look at their world with more ways to understand what’s going on.
+We believe strongly that all brains are math brains, and our communities benefit from students who are mathematical thinkers.

 Science